kolovos/fenaki/README.md

 ```
 # Troubleshooting

-For some reason, when local pages are rendered, their JavaScript doesn't have access to the `console` object.
+When local pages are rendered, their JavaScript scripts don't have access to the `console` object.
 As such calls to `console.log()` etc. will fail.
-To work around this, make sure that you add the following script to your local page (putting it under the `<body>` element should do the trick).
+To work around this, you can add the following script to your local page (putting it under the `<body>` element should do the trick).

 ```html
 <script>